DETAILED ACTION

 Regarding Claim 1

-receiving, by the computing device, a request via a network from a client device to access the platform implementing the virtual environment (Bimbra: at least ¶42: user explores a virtual world)
+receiving, by the computing device, a request via a network from a client device to access the virtual environment; (Husemann: see at least ¶31)

-generating, by the computing device, the virtual environment as having the generated arrangement; (Bimbra: ¶43-44: determined content generated and displayed in virtual environment to user)
+generating, by the computing device, the virtual environment as having the generated arrangement; (Husemann: see at least ¶31-37: virtual world generated and populated with virtual objects, and presented to requesting user)

-outputting, by the computing device, the generated virtual environment for communication via the network to the client device (Bimbra: ¶43-44: determined content generated and displayed in virtual environment to user)
+outputting, by the computing device, the generated virtual environment for communication via the network to the client device.
+(Husemann: see at least ¶31-37: virtual world generated and populated with virtual objects, and presented to requesting user)

-It would have been obvious to one of ordinary skill in the art at the time of filing to have modified the invention of Bimbra, with the training a machine learning model to determine a virtual store arrangement within a virtual environment implemented by a platform, as taught by Milicevic, since such a modification would have provided a virtual shopping system which may enhance the virtual shopping experience and/or which mitigates some of the disadvantages of the virtual shopping experience.
+However, Milicevic teaches that it is known to include training a machine learning model to manage the virtual arrangement, (Milicevic: abstract, ¶31, 47) in a similar environment.
+It would have been obvious to one of ordinary skill in the art at the time of filing to have modified the invention of Husemann, with the training a machine learning manage and generate virtual store arrangement within a virtual environment, as taught by Milicevic, since such a modification would have provided a virtual shopping system which may enhance the virtual shopping experience and/or which mitigates some of the disadvantages of the virtual shopping experience.
 (Milicevic: ¶6)

-It would have been obvious to one of ordinary skill in the art at the time of filing to have modified the invention of Bimbra, with the generating the arrangement of virtual stores by a machine learning model in response to a request to access a platform, as taught by Keeler, since such a modification would have provided maximized sales and/or profits.
+Additionally, Keeler teaches that it is known to include generating an arrangement of stores by a machine learning model (Keeler: fig. 16A, ¶84-88: virtual arrangement generated by machine learning model (AI system) in response to a user connection with platform) in a similar environment.
+It would have been obvious to one of ordinary skill in the art at the time of filing to have modified the invention of Husemann, with the generating the arrangement of virtual stores by a machine learning model in response to a request to access a platform, as taught by Keeler, since such a modification would have provided maximized sales and/or profits.
 (Keeler: abstract)

 Regarding Claims 9, 15